Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-birds

-The Crimson Bellied Conure is a wonderful pet that doesn’t make as much noise as many other breeds, so they are more tolerable in enclosed spaces and are even suitable for apartment life.
+The Crimson Bellied Conure is a wonderful pet that doesn’t make as much noise as many other breeds, so it is more tolerable in enclosed spaces and is even suitable for apartment life.
 It doesn’t require a cage that’s too large, and it doesn’t require any special lighting or humidity.
-It’s a friendly species that is noticeably happy when you are around and will often climb on your head and in your clothes while it’s playing.
+It is a friendly species that is noticeably happy when you are around and will often climb on your head and in your clothes while it’s playing.

-We hope you have enjoyed reading over this guide, and it has helped answer your questions.
-If we have convinced you to purchase one of these colorful birds for your home, please share this guide to the Crimson Bellied Conure on Facebook and Twitter.
+We hope that you have enjoyed reading this guide and that it has helped answer your questions.
+Perhaps we even convinced you to purchase one of these colorful birds for your own home!

 Featured Image Credit: Kittyukari, Shutterstock